ilastik/ilastik.github.io/documentation/basics/dataselection.md

 the names of the files that will be imported as an image stack.

 _Note: Data that is loaded from image stacks (multiple files) will be copied to the project file (`.ilp`).
-This ensures faster computations and enables processing of stacks larger than RAM by converting the date to chunked hdf5._
+This ensures faster computations and enables processing of stacks larger than RAM by converting the data to chunked hdf5._

 <div style="clear: right;" />